pagkly/Zed/Investopedia4/What Everyone Should Know About Corporations.md

 ### What is a corporation?

 A corporation is a single entity which may be comprised of individuals or a company, but is separate from its owners.
-Among the most important features of a corporation is limited liability, which means that its owners can participate in the share of profits, but not the corporation’s liabilities.
+Among the most important features of a corporation is limited [[Liability|liability]], which means that its owners can participate in the share of profits, but not the corporation’s liabilities.
 Along with limited liability, corporations possess the ability to own assets, enter contracts, sue or be sued, and borrow money.

 ### How is a corporation formed?

 Forming a corporation varies according to both the state that one resides and live in and the state that the business is conducted in.
-Generally speaking, articles of incorporation will be filed with the state, followed by the issuance of stock to the corporation's shareholders.
+Generally speaking, articles of incorporation [[Will|will]] be filed with the state, followed by the issuance of [[Stock|stock]] to the corporation's shareholders.
 After this point, in an annual meeting, the shareholders will elect a board of directors whose duties include executing the company’s business plan and overseeing the day-to-day operations of the business.

-### What is the difference between a limited liability company and a corporation?
+### What is the difference between a limited [[Liability|liability]] company and a corporation?

-While both a limited liability company (LLC) and a corporation offer legal advantages and protections to their owners, each have distinct differences.
+While both a limited [[Liability|liability]] company (LLC) and a corporation [[Offer|offer]] legal advantages and protections to their owners, each have distinct differences.
 First, forming an LLC typically involves a more straightforward process.
 For corporations, it is more complex and lengthy.
 Additionally, in most cases, an LLC is governed by an operating agreement which sets out the roles and responsibilities of its members.
 Corporations, on the other hand, elect a board of directors, conduct annual meetings, publish financial statements, and adopt bylaws.
 Different tax structures apply to LLCs compared to corporations, based on different state laws.